Key Takeaways

 CDL Classes And Endorsements in Indiana

-Commercial driver’s licenses are categorized into different classes based on the size and type of vehicle the license holder is permitted to operate.
-In Indiana, these are:
+Commercial driver’s licenses (CDL) are categorized into different classes based on the size and type of motor vehicles the license holder is permitted to operate.
+The three main CDL classes—Class A, B, and C—determine whether Indiana CDL drivers can handle large trucks, buses, or vehicles transporting hazardous materials.

 Class A CDL